 At times you may want to refresh your developer sandbox or clear your updates to start tracking a new point in your base branch.

-Note: In case of user-owned Pipeline, it is an expected behavior that only the Pipeline owner can "Clear updates" for any Dev Sandbox within the Pipeline - all other users (including team owners) will see this option being greyed out.
+In terms of user-owned Pipeline, it is an expected behavior that only the Pipeline owner can "Clear updates" for any Dev Sandbox within the Pipeline - all other users (including team owners) will see this option being greyed out.

-While for a team-shared Pipeline, all team owners on the Gearset team will have access to "Clear updates" on Dev Sandboxes.
+For a team-shared Pipeline, by default all team owners on the Gearset team by have access to "Clear updates" on all Dev Sandboxes.

 What do the Icons in Developer Sandboxes mean?